Friday, December 16, 2011

 Andrew D Atkin:

 Most people's reaction to the idea of the state defining who can and cannot breed is one of knee-jerk rejection, because of course it seems like a violation of citizens rights.
-I understand, but the fact remains that if you don't believe in reproduction licensing then you believe in the alternative; and the alternative is to let thousands of children be born to monsters.
+I understand, but the fact remains that if you don't believe in breeding licensing then you believe in the alternative; and the alternative is to let thousands of children be born to seriously disturbed people.
 That is, people who perpetuate abuses and neglect on levels that you may not even wish on your worst enemy.
 So choose your greater evil?

 The problem is, I believe, that we have far less political pressure than there should be to address this problem.
 Here are some thoughts as to why: